 SHOPPING AND DINING

 Manitou Springs’ stunning scenery and serene lifestyle naturally draw in and hold talented artists, musicians, and actors from all over the world, imbuing this small mountain town with a genuine sense of wonder and creativity.
 The city’s historic district is home to various art galleries, gift shops and trading posts, offering a plethora of handcrafted American Indian keepsakes and treasures.

 There are also more than 20 locally owned and operated restaurants in Manitou Springs.
-When you are in the mood to splurge and enjoy some fine dining, check out Briarhurst Manor Estate, Mona Lisa Fondue Restaurant, The Craftwood Inn, or Cliff House at Pikes Peak.
-For those other times when you want to go out to eat someplace nice but not expensive, Manitou Springs has you covered there too, with numerous family and casual dining spots, including but not limited to the following:
+When you are in the mood to splurge and enjoy some fine dining, check out Briarhurst Manor Estate, Mona Lisa Fondue Restaurant, The Craftwood Inn,or Cliff House at Pikes Peak.
+For those other times when you want to go out to eat someplace nice but not expensive, Manitou Springs has you covered there too, with numerous family and casual dining spots, including:

 - Adam’s Mountain Cafe

 - Sahara Cafe

 - Savelli’s Pizza, Pasta & Subs

 The City of Manitou Springs manages and maintains myriad city parks, which include the following: